ovidiucp/qnap-letsencrypt/README.md

+# Why

-Are you apprehensive of exposing your QNAP to the world by poking a hole in your firewall that exposes the QNAP web server?
+- Are you apprehensive of exposing your QNAP to the world by poking a hole in your firewall that exposes the QNAP web server?

-Do you want to use a real SSL certificate for your QNAP running behind a firewall?
+- Do you want to use a real SSL certificate for your QNAP running behind a firewall?

-Do you have a custom domain and would like to have something like `qnap.mycustomdomain.com` going to your qnap?
+- Do you have a custom domain and would like to have something like `qnap.mycustomdomain.com` going to your qnap?

-Do you have a firewall that's capable of running a Dynamic DNS service that can update your domain name registrar with its IP address?
+- Do you have a firewall that's capable of running a Dynamic DNS service that can update your domain name registrar with its IP address?
 (If not, consider using pfSense, OPNsense or something else.)

 If so, this solution might work for you.

+# What

 The setup described here lets you generate a Let's Encrypt signed SSL certificate for your QNAP system, instead of using the self-signed certificate used by default on your machine.
+This solution does not require you to expose your QNAP to the Internet by opening a port in your firewall.

-= Setup
+# Setup

 0. Decide on the machine name of your QNAP system that you're going to use.
 In the following description I'm going to use